-All common areas are cleared and students are preparing for the week in their own rooms from 8.30pm.
+All common areas are cleared at 8.50pm with all students in their own rooms at 9.00pm.

 Rooms

 Students may personalise their room with mementos from home.
 Posters or other decorative items may only by placed on the notice boards provided.
 Students are responsible for keeping their rooms tidy.
 For health and safety aspects, a high standard of cleanliness is expected.